openthread/openthread/doc/spinel-protocol-src/spinel-basis-glossary.md

 <!-- RQ -- Alphabetize before finalization. -->

 FCS
 : Final Checksum.
-Bytes added to the end of a packet to help determine if the packet was received without corruption.
+Octets added to the end of a packet to help determine if the packet was received without corruption.

 NCP
 : Network Control Processor.